drmikeuk/alisongardner/index.md

 Alison Gardner
 ==============

-Post-doctoral academic researcher and independent consultant with extensive experience in local governance and public policy.
+Post-doctoral research fellow with extensive experience in local governance and public policy.

 Research interests
 ------------------
+I am currently leading the University of Nottingham's initiative on 'slavery-free communities', working with statutory, private and voluntary sector partners to develop strong local policy responses to modern slavery.

 My PhD, from the University of Nottingham, examined responses to austerity in English local governance between 2010 and 2015.

-The research found that although surface-level stability had been maintained in local services, local political ‘traditions’ were under coming pressure as a result of spending cuts.
-The thesis went on to argue that the significance of institutional change can only be appreciated with reference to local meaning and context, and that seemingly minor incremental changes have longer-term potential to transform local governance.
+Although surface-level stability had been maintained in local services, local political ‘traditions’ were under coming pressure as a result of spending cuts, and seemingly minor incremental changes had the longer-term potential to transform local governance.

-Ongoing research interests include the relationship between civil society, faith communities and the local state, and the implications of the Conservatives ‘devolution revolution’ for local governance.
-I am also interested in collaborative and asset-based research methodologies, and in exploring connections between institutional and interpretive models of change.
+Ongoing research interests include the implications of the Conservatives' ‘devolution revolution’ for local governance, the use of collaborative and asset-based research methodologies, and exploring connections between institutional and interpretive models of change.

 Publications
 ------------